assofiejakobsson/Projekt-1-Code-Institute/README.md

  ![Screenshot bugs](assets/image/screenshot.READ.md-bug.png)

- - Remove ! solved the problem.
+ - I removed ! and it solved the problem.